randsleadershipslack/newsletter/WEEKLY_DIGEST_README.md

   --reactions THRESHOLD
                         The number of reactions necessary for retaining in the digest (default: 3)
-  --threads THRESHOLD   The number of replies necessary for retaining a thread
+  --replies THRESHOLD   The number of replies necessary for retaining a thread
                         in the digest (default: 10) --exclude CHANNEL [CHANNEL ...]
                         Specifically exclude the given channel(s) (regular